alexfernandez/alexfernandez.github.io/2016/start-me-up.md

 but I would never get to learn science properly if I studied computers.
 I believe I was basically right: it was one of the few good decisions I made as a teenager.
-I don't think that studying software engineering is useless;
+Still, studying software engineering is fine really.
-it's probably fine for most people.
 </p>

 And University is not necessarily the best way to work as a developer.